-- Slotted entrances, like the one below, do not stop all House Sparrows
+- Slotted entrances, like the one below from Duncraft, do NOT stop all

-from taking over swallow and bluebird boxes.
-Tree Swallows, with their
+House Sparrows from taking over swallow and bluebird boxes.
+Tree

-slender bodies and small heads, enter these boxes easily.
-But, although House
+Swallows, with their slender bodies and small heads, enter these boxes easily.

-Sparrows are generally bulkier, unfortunately in most populations there are
+But, although House Sparrows are generally bulkier, in most populations there are

 individual sparrows that can also squeeze through even narrow slots.

-- Slotted plastic overlays like the one below, have also failed in many cases.
+- Slotted entrance restrictors like the one below, have also failed in many cases.